Security alarm: Radio alarm dual signaling

 Dual paths allow distinction between hardware failures and a genuine attack on the alarm.
 This helps eliminate false alarms and unnecessary responses.
-Dual signaling has helped considerably with the restoration of Police response as in an instance where a phone line is cut as the dual signaling device can continue to send alarm calls via one of its alternative paths either confirming or denying the alarm from the initial path.
+Dual signaling has helped considerably with the restoration of police response as in an instance where a phone line is cut as the dual signaling device can continue to send alarm calls via one of its alternative paths either confirming or denying the alarm from the initial path.

 In the UK, CSL DualCom Ltd pioneered dual signaling in 1996.
-In doing so, the company offered the first credible alternative to existing alarm signaling while setting the current standard for professional dual path security monitoring.
+The company offered an alternative to existing alarm signaling while setting the current standard for professional dual path security monitoring.
 Dual signaling is now firmly regarded as the standard format for alarm signaling and is duly specified by all of the leading insurance companies.

 Listen-in alarm monitoring

 Monitored alarms and speaker phones allow for the central station to speak with the homeowner or intruder.
 This may be beneficial to the owner for medical emergencies.
 For actual break-ins, the speaker phones allow the central station to urge the intruder to cease and desist as response units have been dispatched.
 Listen-in alarm monitoring is also known as Immediate Audio-Response monitoring or Speaking Alarm Systems in the UK.